bigbite/interactivity-api-tutorial/readme.md

 } );
 ```

-All we're doing above is setting state for `isDark` and making it false by default.
+All we're doing in the above code is setting state for `isDark` and making it false by default.
 We're also setting an action to toggle the `isDark` state when the user interacts with the toggle.

 ### Step 2 - Add the render for the toggle button